A Survey of Knowledge-Enhanced Text Generation: Introduction

-The remainder of this survey is organized as follows.
-Section 2 presents basic text generation models and general methods of integrating knowledge into text generation.
+As shown in Figure \ref{fig:overall}, the remainder of this survey is organized as follows.
+Section 2 presents basic NLG models and general methods of integrating knowledge into text generation.
 Sections 3 reviews internal knowledge-enhanced NLG methods and applications.
 The internal knowledge is obtained from topic, keyword, linguistic features and internal graph structures.
 Sections 4 reviews external knowledge-enhanced NLG methods and applications.
 The external knowledge sources include knowledge bases, knowledge graphs, and grounded text.
 Section 5 presents knowledge-enhanced NLG benchmarks.
 Section 6 discusses future work and concludes the survey.